Neuroimaging · Computational Methods · Brain Health

 Vertex-wise

-139 subjects · 3 timepoints · 5 scales · all in one run
+139 sessions· 3 timepoints · 5 scales · one run

-NPC correlation with PTA, neuropsych scores at each scale
+NVC group differences, correlation with PTA, neuropsych scores at each scale

 All figures reproducible · scripts available on request